hasibzunair/learn-docker/examples/image_classification_model_serve/README.md

 ### Usage

-To launch this application, run:
+For details on `frontend` and `backend` components were built, see respective folders.
+To launch the app, run:
 ```
 # run backend
 docker run -p 8000:80 --name cls-serve hasibzunair/classification_model_serving